 Was Your Teenage Daughter or Son Charged with Trespassing While Playing Pokemon GO?
 Contact a Utah Criminal Lawyer

 If your daughter or son was charged with trespassing because of Pokémon GO, he or she could receive hefty fines and other serious consequences.
-Your family needs an aggressive Utah criminal defense lawyer to fight for a resolution that results in minimal penalties for your child.
+Your family needs an aggressive Salt Lake City criminal defense lawyer to fight for a resolution that results in minimal penalties for your child.
 It may be possible to have the case dismissed or get the charges dropped.

 If your teenager was arrested for entering private property in Utah, call the law offices of Overson Law at (801) 758-2287 right away to set up a free legal consultation.
 Darwin Overson has over 16 years of experience defending minors charged with trespassing and other juvenile crimes in Utah.